DD-103 Universal Digital Dial

 Two methods for connecting to the VFO of tube receivers are described below.
 Method 1 is the best if it works over the desired frequency range.
 It is easy and does not pull the oscillator.
 Method 2 is also easy but it does pull the oscillator a little.

 Method 1) Remove the tube shield from the oscillator tube or the oscillator buffer tube, and replace it with the shield and interface circuit assembly provided with the DD-103.
+If it's too tall, rotate the circuit board 90 degrees.
 Don't push it all the way down.
 It must not ground to the chassis.
 Clip the BLACK wire to ground.
-Next, plug one end of the gray cable into the interface circuit, and the other end into the VFO input jack.
-Be sure you don’t push the shield down and ground it to the chassis.
-The extra cable length is not important.
+Next, plug one end of the signal cable into the interface circuit, and the other end into the VFO input jack.
 Turn the level control to maximum and check if the display is counting over the desired range.
 If it is working over the desired range, this is the best method to use.
 The RED wire is not needed with this method and can be cut off.

 Method 2) Remove the interface circuit from the tube shield.
 There is a loop of green wire on the interface circuit board.
 Cut the loop at the top.
 Now twist the green wires together one half turn to form a very small capacitor (called a gimmick).
 Clip the RED alligator clip to the stationary plates of the oscillator section of the bandspread tuning gang capacitor.
 It is usually the section nearest the front panel.
 Clip the BLACK one on the frame of the tuning gang.
 The RED wire can also connect to a high impedance oscillator output directly.
 Adjust the input level control to maximum, and check if the DD-103 is counting.
 If it is not counting or is not counting over the desired frequency range, twist the wires another half turn.
 Continue this procedure one half turn at a time until the DD-103 is counting over the desired range.
 Don’t twist them more than necessary, it loads the oscillator more than necessary.
 Insulate the interface board after the final adjustment so it doesn’t short to the chassis.